PedroDosS/Kuku-Kube-Bot/README.md

 # About:
 Kuku Kube is a simple vision test game where the player must find and click as many differently colored tiles as quickly as possible.
 This is a bot to automatically play the game by capturing the screen, detecting the different color, and pressing it.
-It can reach a score of about 500, which is nearly 6x the human record of 87.
+It can reach a score of above 500, which is over 6x the human record of 87.

 # How to Run:
 - Download kuku.py